 The Leopard Lurks

 This is one of the most interesting anecdotes from my night photography.
-Last year, one my friends had visited me.
+Last year, one of my friends visited me.
 He is an avid birder and a superb photographer.
 His visit was close to no-moon night and the skies were clear.
 Both of us planned on venturing out away from the comfort of our cottage, to capture some night photographs, without the nuisance of any light pollution.
 We both loaded our photography gear, tripods and some snacks into his car.
 Early in the dark night, we drove to a nearby spot, on the edge of the forest.
 It was a cold and really dark night.
 A boon for photographers.
 We could capture star-trails without any worry of ambient light.
 The low temperature helps in keeping the sensor cold and therefore keeping the sensor-noise low.

-We set-up our tripods, mounted the camera, and dialed in all the settings.
+We set-up our tripods, mounted the cameras, and dialed in all the settings.
 I set the timed mode (one press on the shutter-release to open the shutter and the second press to close it), focused the lens manually and set the required aperture to achieve the desired depth of field.
 (My little secret – I still use DoF preview button and a flashlight helps me set it properly even in the dark of night.).
 My buddy also did the same.
 Once we were all set, it was time to work in complete darkness.
 We pressed the shutter release and waited.

 While we were waiting, we heard a growl.
 Maybe it was just in our minds, but we were scared.
 We ran back to the car and sat inside.
 The car was parked just a few meters away facing the cameras.
 Thankfully, my friend had kept it unlocked and no door-light came on when we got it.
 Even a slight amount of light could have ruined the exposure.
 We waited inside for 15-20 minutes.
 That was the time needed for the exposure.
 The time passed slowly, while we discussed about leopards and planned on how to collect the camera back.
 For us, saving the exposure was as important as getting our stuff back.
-Switching on the car’s lights was out of question.
+Switching on the car’s lights was out of the question.
 The plan?
 It was simple.
-Each of us was to quickly run down to the camera, end the exposure, run back to the car!
+Each of us was to quickly run down to the camera, end the exposure, and run back to the car!
 Easier said than done!
 I gathered all my courage and ran to the camera and back, I was able to switch the exposure off.
 My heart was racing.
 It would have taken just a few seconds for both of us to safely return to the car but it was a rush of adrenaline.

 Now we could safely switch on the car’s headlights.
 That was the first thing we did.
 The reassuring flood of light lit up the scene in front.
 Still, we were not taking any chances.
 We just gathered up the gear and returned back to the safety of the car.
 It was inside the car that we packed everything back into the bags., folded the tripods, and breathed a sigh of relief.